 - Source if you want (debit card, VISA, gift card, cash, …)

-- Total monthly expenses for each category
+- Monthly expenses for each category

-- Total monthly expenses for all
+- Total monthly expenses

 Budget Book Maintainance

-Budget Book – paper VS digital
+Budget Book – Paper VS Digital

 The advantages of a digital budget book are clear: You can have expenses automatically added up for a monthly and daily total sum.
 You can even add a yearly spreadsheet to monitor your spending habits long-term.